Frame 427320891

 An overage cost is the additional amount a customer pays when their usage exceeds the limits included in their subscription plan.
 It applies only to the portion of usage beyond the included allocation during a billing cycle.

 To calculate the overage cost, subtract the included units from the total usage during the billing cycle.
 Multiply the excess usage by the plan’s per-unit rate.
-For example, if a cell phone plan includes 10 GB of data usage and the customer uses 12 GB, the extra 2 GB is billed at the specified rate.
+For example, if a cell phone plan includes 10 GB of data usage and the customer uses 12 GB, the extra data of 2 GB is billed at the specified rate.

 Yes.
 Many companies combine overage pricing with tiered plans, where each tier includes a different usage allowance and feature set.
 Higher tiers may also include lower per-unit rates or even overage discounts for customers who consistently exceed their limits.